 Side control information can also be considered to handle flexible symbols.
 However, solutions involving already standardized UE functionality should be favored whenever possible.

-For handling the flexible symbols of UL/DL TDD configurations of NCR, at least the following alternative can be considered:
+For handling the flexible symbols of UL/DL TDD configurations of NCR, at least the following alternative should be considered:

 Overriding flexible symbols using PDCCH for DCI formats 0_0, 0_1, 0_2 for forwarding UL transmissions, and DCI formats 1_0, 1_1, 1_2 for forwarding DL transmissions, by the NCR-Fwd.